Analia Yaryes

 Analia Araceli Yaryes Estaque (born 9 August 1993) is a Paraguayan team handball goalkeeper for Club Cerro Porteño and the Paraguay national team.

-She represented Paraguay at the 2013 World Women's Handball Championship in Serbia, where the Paraguayan team placed 21st.
+She represented Paraguay at the 2013 World Women's Handball Championship in Serbia, where the Paraguayan team placed 21st, which is their best result to date (as of 2026).
+She also played at the 2017 World Women's Handball Championship.